Weyl law for 1-cycles: Introduction

 Then there exists a family $G:X^{p}\to\mathcal{I}_{1}(M;\mathbb{Z}_{2})$ such that \begin{enumerate} \item $\partial G(x)=F(x)$ and \item $\mass(G(x))\leq C(M,g)(\mass_{0}p^{-\frac{1}{n}}+p^{\frac{n-1}{n}})$ \end{enumerate} for every $x\in X$.
 The same result holds for families of relative cycles $F:X^{p}\to\mathcal{Z}_{0}(M,\partial M;\mathbb{Z}_{2})$. \end{theorem}

 The proof of Theorem \ref{Thm Parametric Isoperimetric} is discussed in Section \ref{Section isoperimetric inequality}.
-In Section \ref{Section Isoperimetric in the disk}, we prove the result for families on the Euclidean disk $\mathbb{D}^{n}$ and then in Section \ref{Section Isoperimetric in manifolds} we extend it to any manifold $M$ by considering a fine triangulation $\{Q_{i}\}_{1\leq i\leq N}$ of $M$ and applying the result for the disk to each $F_{i}(x)=F(x)\llcorner Q_{i}$.
+In Section \ref{Section Isoperimetric in the disk}, we prove the result for families on the Euclidean disk $\mathbb{D}^{n}$ and then in Section \ref{Section Isoperimetric in manifolds} we extend it to any manifold $M$ by considering a fine triangulation $\{Q_{i}\}_{1\leq i\leq N}$ of $M$ and applying the result for the disk to families $F_{i}(x)$ with $\support(F_{i}(x))\subseteq Q_{i}$ and $\sum_{i=1}^{N}F_{i}(x)=F(x)$.
 The previous reduces the problem to filling a family in the $(n-1)$-skeleton of $M$, allowing us to argue by induction.
-Breaking the family $F$ into the pieces $F_{i}(x)$ yields the following obstacle: $\mass(F_{i}(x)\llcorner\partial Q_{i})$ might be very large, making the fillings on each $Q_{i}$ very long.
+Breaking the family $F$ into continuous pieces $F_{i}(x)$ supported in the $Q_{i}$ yields the following obstacle: $\mass(F_{i}(x)\llcorner\partial Q_{i})$ might be very large, making the fillings on each $Q_{i}$ very long.
 In Section \ref{Section Two important propositions}, we prove Proposition \ref{Avoid ball D^n} which states that each $F_{i}$ can be slightly perturbed to a continuous family of absolute $0$-cycles $F_{i}'$ such that $\mass(F_{i}'(x)\llcorner B)$ is controlled for some small ball $B\subseteq\partial Q_{i}$, which turns out to be enough to resolve the previously mentioned obstacle.

 To prove the Weyl law, we also use the Parametric Coarea Inequality for $1$-cycles in $n$-manifolds, which is proved in \cite{StaCoarea}.
-It solves \cite{GL22}[Conjecture 1.6] in the case $k=1$ and $n$ arbitrary.
+It resolves \cite{GL22}[Conjecture 1.6] in the case $k=1$ and $n$ arbitrary.
 We state it below.